nzubeifechukwu/blog-api/README.md

 # Blog API

-A secure, RESTful API designed to power a dual-frontend blogging platform featuring separate dashboards for **Authors** (to write and manage content) and **Readers** (to consume content and leave feedback).
+A REST API designed to power a dual-frontend blogging platform: one frontend is for writing, editing and publishing posts, while the other is for reading and commenting on posts.

-Built with Node.js, Express, PostgreSQL, and Prisma ORM, this API uses JWT authentication and structured authorization layers to ensure strict content security.
+Built with Node.js, Express, PostgreSQL, and Prisma ORM, this API uses JWT authentication to ensure security.

 ---